 - Breathable – good for warm or temperate climates.

-- Suitable for any age but are great shoes for elderly with balance problems.
+- Suitable for any age but are great shoes for the elderly with balance problems.

 - Not for wearing in heavy wet weather.

 Rockport has had a great name in comfortable shoes over the years.
 Their shoes have always had that solid enduring look about them and the Eureka is no exception.

 That being said they are light, comfortable and give a lot of support, especially in the heel and ankle area.
 They are solid but only weigh around 2 lb.

 Although we’re not looking at hiking shoes here this Rockport Eureka model can tolerate some off-roading.

 - EVA midsole for low impact.